Rockmart, Georgia

 Rockmart is a town in Polk County, Georgia, United States.
 Its population was 4,732 at the 2020 census.
 It developed as a railroad depot town when the Southern Railway built a station in the area.
 The community was incorporated in 1872, and was named from abundant deposits of slate in the area.
 The Rockmart Downtown Historic District is listed on the National Register of Historic Places.

 Geography

 Rockmart is located at 34.003952°N 85.049202°W. According to the United States Census Bureau, the city has a total area of 4.4 sqmi, of which 4.3 sqmi is land and 0.04 sqmi (0.69%) is water.
-Most of the town is in Polk County; parts of it also stretch into Paulding County.
+Most of the town is in Polk County; parts of it also stretches into Paulding County.